You are now in the main content area

 The specialization will be restricted to students that have achieved a minimum GPA of 1.67 (i.e., C- or 60%) in all core courses in the Public Health program.

 Yes.
 However, you will have to achieve a CGPA 1.67, passing grade in all core courses to earn this specialization.
-You will also need to complete a Plan Change form and submit it to the School of Occupational and Public Health for approval.
+You will also need to complete a (PDF file) Plan Change form (opens in new window) and submit it to the School of Occupational and Public Health for approval.

 You can still get the specialization but you will need to take extra courses to achieve the accreditation.